Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-12/_posts/2017-01-10-using-functions.md

     }
     function draw()
     {
-        circle(10,20,100);
+        fill(50,120,120);
+        circle(110,120,100);
+        fill(120,50,120);
+        circle(110,120,50);
     }
 ```

-When we call circle in the draw function, it calls the function **circle** sending in 10,20 and 100 as arguments into the function parameters.
-Then, it creates the circle and then draws it to the screen.
+To make this work, it requires, two calls to the fill function and two to the circle function.
+How would one create a function to create a concentric circle?

 </div>
 </div>